Lavinia Greenlaw: Awards and recognition

 Lavinia Greenlaw received an Eric Gregory Award in 1990, an Arts Council Writers' Award in 1995, a Cholmondeley Award, and a Society of Authors Travelling Scholarship.
 In 1994 she was chosen as one of 20 New Generation Poets, by a jury composed of Melvyn Bragg, Margaret Busby, Vicki Feather, Michael Longley, John Osborne and James Wood.
 In 1997, Greenlaw won the Forward Prize for Best Single Poem for "A World Where News Travelled Slowly", the title poem from her second main collection.

 For her 2001 first novel, Mary George of Allnorthover, Greenlaw won the French Prix du Premier Roman.
 She has been shortlisted for a number of literary awards, including the Whitbread Book Award (now the Costa Book Awards) and the T. S. Eliot Prize for Poetry.
 Her sound work Audio Obscura won the 2011 Ted Hughes Award for New Work in Poetry.
 Her short story "We Are Watching Something Terrible Happening" was shortlisted for the BBC National Short Story Award 2013.
+Her 2014 book A Double Sorrow: Troilus and Criseyde (inspired by Geoffrey Chaucer's 14th-century epic poem), was shortlisted for the Costa Poetry Prize.

+Greenlaw was elected a Fellow of the Royal Society of Literature in 2004.